Bend It Like Beckham: Box office

 In the United Kingdom, the film grossed over £11 million, making it one of the highest-grossing Black/Asian-themed British films.
 With in US box office revenue, Bend It Like Beckham became the highest-grossing Indian-themed film in the United States since Gandhi (1982).
-At the time of its release, Bend It Like Beckham became the highest-grossing association football themed sports film in the United States; it remains the third highest-grossing film there in this genre (behind Kicking & Screaming and She's the Man).
+At the time of its release, Bend It Like Beckham became the highest-grossing association football themed sports film in the United States; it remains the highest-grossing film there is in this genre worldwide (ahead of Kicking & Screaming and She's the Man).
 The film grossed worldwide.